-Task 1: Configure PT090
+Task 3: Configure PT09x

-To configure the PT090:
+To configure the PT09x:

 - 1. In Symphony Client, from the Server menu, select Configuration.
 The Configuration dialog box opens.
 This allows you to configure devices for the currently selected server. - 2.
 In the left pane, click Devices.
 The Devices dialog box opens. - 3.
 Click the camera you want to configure for use with video analytics and click Edit. - 4.
-Click the Analytics Engines tab and select PT090.
+Click the Analytics Engines tab and select PT091 or PT090.
 By default VE250 is selected. - 5.
-Configure the camera to also use the PT090.
+Configure the camera to also use the PT09x.

-Important: The PT090 cannot be used by itself, since it is only used when auto-tracking has started.
+Important: The PT09x cannot be used by itself, since it is only used when auto-tracking has started.
 Typically the VE150 or VE250 analytic is also configured on the camera.

-Click the Analytics Configuration tab.
-From the Analytic Engines drop-down field, select Intel PT090.
+- Click the Analytics Configuration tab.
+From the Analytic Engines drop-down field, select Intel PT091 or Intel_PT090.
 We recommend that you keep all default settings.
+Otherwise, consult Table 17, "PT09x Analytics Configuration Settings," on page 70. - 7.
+Click OK to save settings.